MyGradeSource/MyGradeSource.github.io/_posts/2016-03-12-my-gradesource.md

 (Click [here](https://github.com/mygradesource/mygradesource-app/blob/master/MyGradeSource.jar?raw=true) to download.)

-(If you cannot run the app, you need to install Java before you run it.)
+(You need to have Java installed before running this application.)
 ([Link](http://www.oracle.com/technetwork/java/javase/downloads/index.html))

-After downloading "My GradeSource", just click it to open.
+After downloading "My GradeSource", click it to open.
 ![](/src/2.png)

 And enter your secret number in the textfield...